Our Music Lead is Mrs Leigh. If you would like to discuss our Music curriculum further, please do not hesitate to contact us.

 Our aim is for children to be given the opportunity to gain an appreciation and understanding of the many benefits that music can offer.
 We aspire to give children the confidence to perform, create and explore, using music to express their feelings and create a positive and fun learning environment.

 We also work in close partnership with Trafford Music Service.
 A specialist instrumental teacher will teach music for a 10 week period assisted by the class teacher culminating in a concert for parents and carers.
-Pre Covid the children have taken part in:

-Reception – Little Voices (Spring Term)
+Reception – Little Voices (Spring Term) TBC

-Year 1 – Ocarina (Summer Term)
+Year 1 – Ocarina (Autumn Term)

-Year 2 - Ukulele (Autumn Term)
+Year 2 - Ukulele (Summer Term) TBC

 This is a fantastic opportunity and often leads to children taking up individual music lessons for that instrument.
 A link to Trafford Music Service can be found by clicking on the link below: